minou65/NMEA2000-FluidLevel/readme.md

 ## NMEA 2000

-The following PNG are send by this sensor.
+The following PNG is send by this sensor.

 - 127505